markNZed/processism-react-three/storyboard.md

 ### 2.6.2.
 Animation
 A second arc, this time a dotted line, grows from the purple entity back to the blue entity.
 A dotted line grows from the purple entity to the blue entity, following the same path as the previous arc.
 ### 2.6.3.
 Narration
 Now, let’s explore the properties of this relation.
-Imagine the blue entity is a person who sees the purple person.
-The solid arc represents this awareness — the blue person sees the purple person, but not the other way around.
+Imagine that the blue entity represents a person who becomes aware of the purple entity.
+The solid arc extending from the blue entity to the purple one represents this awareness—a direct connection.
+However, awareness is not always mutual.

-To make this clearer, we’ll add a dotted line from the purple entity back to the blue one.
-This dotted line represents the light reflecting from the purple person to the blue person’s eyes.
+To illustrate this, we’ll introduce a second, dotted arc extending from the purple entity back to the blue one.
+This dotted arc represents a new event—something from the purple entity that allows the blue entity to become aware.
+For example, it could be light reflecting from the purple entity, allowing the blue entity to see it.

-The different types of lines help us visualize different aspects of the relationship.
-In this case, the solid line represents observation, while the dotted line represents the physical process of light reflection.

-One important point is that the blue person can relate to the purple person because they are aware of them.
-However, if the purple person isn’t aware of the blue one, they can’t enter into a relationship.
-This shows that our ability to form relations depends on our sensitivity to other entities.
+The difference between the solid and dotted lines shows us that relationships are multi-layered.
+One line might represent an action, like awareness, while the other could represent a physical process, such as light traveling between them.
+To simplify things, we can represent these two arcs as a single arc with arrows on both ends, indicating a mutual exchange or interaction.

+The key point is that relationships depend on sensitivity.
+Without mutual sensitivity, we have a one-way, or uni-directional, relationship.
+This highlights an important idea in processism: entities and their interactions are shaped by their sensitivity to each other.

+As we continue, we’ll explore how these connections evolve over time, shaping the dynamic processes that define the world around us.

 ## 2.7.
 Scene: Process
 ### 2.7.1.
 Objective